Social Media Best Practices For The Philippines 2021

-The Hootsuite and WeareSocial report for 2020 was just recently released and there’s a lot of information to take in about how Social Media continues to grow and influence behaviors in the Philippines.
+The Hootsuite and WeareSocial report for 2020 was just recently released and there’s a lot of information to take in about how Social Media continues to grow and influence behaviors in the Philippines which social media agencies should keep track of.
 Here are some headliners:

 In spite of the data being limited to headliners though, it can still feel a bit much and leave you wondering: which of these are actionable to me?
 Well, you’ve come to the right place.
 Here are some best practices to keep in mind when executing your Social Media Strategy for 2021.

 2020 has put Filipinos online more than ever.
 But because that’s where the attention is, you can bet that’s where all businesses and brands are putting their money.
 Many businesses are wondering how they can stand out?
 But that’s the wrong question.
 The question businesses and brands should be asking is “Who are my competitors not talking to?”